ing-bank/baker/tla/README.md

 ### ClusterV4 spec
 There is N number of processes simulating N number of nodes forming Cluster (model variables).
 LeaderUp/Down messages also implemented.
+No SplitBrain situation detected with this version in a model with 3 nodes.
 But tests for more than 3 nodes still create too many states which makes simulations difficult to run locally.